BBeamud/misc/README.md

 # misc

-Commands for tools mentioned in manuscript
+Commands for tools and custom scripts used in manuscript

 ## 1. Genome analyses of bacteriophages

+### Databases

 ### Quality control